Kernel-Based Testing for Single-Cell Differential Analysis: Supplementary Material

 \subsection{Tuning the truncation hyperparameter}

 We use the simulation data to calibrate the hyperparameter of our method, i.e. the number $T$ of principal directions of the within-covariance operator to retain to regularize the kernel-based Mahalanobis distance.
 The theoretical calibration of this hyperparameter still requires heavy mathematical developments, as shown by recent work \cite{hagrass_spectral_2022}.
 However, these simulations provide a simple rule of thumb to choose it.
 Indeed, since $T$ can be interpreted as the quantity of within-variance information used to describe the residual expression, increasing $T$ will increase power in the detection of complex alternatives, at the price of increased type-I errors.
 In the simulations, Type-I errors of the kernel test remains at the nominal level $\alpha=5\%$ until $T\leq 6$. with maximal power for $T=4$ (Fig \ref{fig:performances_ccdf_t}).
 Interestingly, the test was completely unable to detect the DB alternative when $T=1$.
 These results confirm that the truncation hyperparameter should be chosen as a trade-off between maximizing testing power while keeping the type-I errors controlled at the nominal level to ensure calibration.
-This motivates the choice of $T=4$ for all the univariate DE analyses in the paper.
+This motivates the choice of $T=4$ for the univariate DE analyses in the simulations and the sc-RNASeq application. $T=5$ was chosen for the sc-chIPSeq example.

 For multivariate analyses, we assumed that the meaningful information was contained in more than four principal directions of the within-covariance operator and chose to take a larger truncation parameter in order to take into account more of the multivariate information available.
-We then chose the truncation parameter $T=10$ that maximized the discriminant ratio while being not too large to still ensure the calibration.
+We then chose the truncation parameter $T=10$ for the sc-RNASeq example and $T=5$ for the sc-chIPSeq data, that maximized the discriminant ratio while being not too large to still ensure the calibration.